 Hepatitis B Prognosis–The hepatitis B virus usually only stays in the system for around one to three months and is therefore an acute infection.
 About 20% of people who develop long-term infection will develop liver disease and suffer from scarring or cirrhosis of the liver.
 Which can lead to death.

 This is also called delta hepatitis.
-Hepatitis D is a serious liver disease caused by the hepatitis D virus (HDV).
+Hepatitis D is a serious liver problem caused by the hepatitis D virus (HDV).
 HDV is contracted through puncture wounds or contact with infected blood.
 Hepatitis D is a rare form of hepatitis that occurs in conjunction with hepatitis B infection.

 Chronic infection with HDV occurs in less than 5% of patients.
 Infection with HDV in a patient who is already positive for the hepatitis B surface antigen (HBsAg) is known as super infection and results in liver failure in 5% of patients.